Breakfast in France and the French Breakfast Menu. Le Petit Déjeuner.

 An egg yolk - Jaune d'oeuf.

-Œuf Biologiques – Eggs from free-range chickens raised in an organic environment.
-See the post on France's organic foods.
+Œuf Biologiques Eggs from free-range chickens raised in an organic environment.

 Two fried eggs with a slice of ham, and buttered bread on the side - Œufs au plat avec jambon avec pain beurré.

-If you have the time and want to see how my own order for eggs for breakfast went very wrong read the post: What happened when I ordered eggs for breakfast in France.
+If you have the time and want to see how my own order for eggs for breakfast went wrong, see the post: Ordering Eggs for Breakfast in France.
+My Personal Trials and Tribulations.

 Ordering Bacon with Your Eggs:

 The words bacon and lard in French have created more than a few problems when encountered by English speakers in France.
-The French words bacon and lard have the same meaning.
-Unless clearly noted expect European style bacon, not the crispy American version.
+They are two of the many French words that arrived in England with William the Conqueror in 1066.
+In modern French words bacon and lard have nearly the same meaning.
+Unless clearly noted, expect European-style bacon, not the crispy American version.
+(The English word lard in French is saindoux).

 Plain scrambled eggs - Œufs brouillés nature.